kaumanns/covidplotter/README.md

 # covidplotter

-Maintains a local copy (as git submodule) of COVID-19 time series data (deaths) provided by CSSE at John Hopkins University (<https://github.com/CSSEGISandData/COVID-19>) and plots a subset of them as graphs, as specified by JSON configuration files containing countries and scaling denominators.
+This tool allows easy plotting of scaled transformations of COVID-19 time series data provided by CSSE at John Hopkins University (<https://github.com/CSSEGISandData/COVID-19>).

+The tool checks a local clone of the time series data for updates and generates new plots, if necessary.

+Scaling factors are defined per country in separate JSON configuration files.
-Scaling factors (population sizes and densities) are taken from Wikipedia.
+The currently provided scaling factors (population sizes and densities) are taken from English Wikipedia.

 ## Tested requirements